themispap/pacific_hurricanes_1975_extractor/README.md

 ## Files

 - **main.py**: The main Python script for scraping and generating the CSV file.
+- **notebook.ipynb**: The jupyter notebook describing the main Python script.
 - **requirements.txt**: Lists the Python libraries required for the project.
 - **hurricanes_1975.csv**: The output CSV file with the extracted hurricane data.
-- **methodology.txt**: A brief explanation of the approach used for scraping and processing the data.
+- **methodology.md**: A brief explanation of the approach used for scraping and processing the data.
 - **.env**: Contains the OpenAI API key (this should not be committed to version control).

 ## Methodology